 How to Implement Elaboration

-- Generate questions for yourself about how various concepts or principles work and the underlying reasons as to why.
+- Generate questions for yourself about how various concepts or principles work and the underlying reasons why.
 Try answering on your own first, and then turn to your class materials or study buddies for verification and further explanation.

 - Make the content relatable.
 While elaborating on a concept, relate it to your own life experiences or memories for a stronger memory anchor.
 Integrating new material with concepts you already know helps you organize the new ideas, facilitating recall in the future, such as on test day.